ncskth/traffic_tracking/README.md

-This repository contains various programs to help record two cameras simultaneouslym one event based and one normal.
+This repository contains various programs to help create an EVS dataset

 See the readmes for each subproject